clausmalver/ctf-writeup/Destination_Aarhus_2023/README.md

 # Destination Aarhus CTF 2023
 A CTF event hosted in 4 major cities in Denmark.
 Odense, Aalborg, Copenhagen and Aarhus.
-The event was brought by Destination Aarhus, Systematic, Lego, Cyberskills.dk, De Danske Cybermesterskaber and Aalborg University.
+The event was created by Destination Aarhus, Systematic, Lego, Cyberskills.dk, De Danske Cybermesterskaber and Aalborg University.

 The CTF lasted 6 hours and it was encouraged that anyone with interest in cybersecurity should attend, no matter if the attendee was a complete beginner or a seasoned CTF player.